Legislation Details

 Further Resolved, That this resolution shall not apply to property that is subject to an existing lease or concession agreement to which the City is a party and is not intended to, and shall not be interpreted to, interfere with any such lease or agreement; and, be it

-Further Resolved, That this resolution shall not apply to property owned by the federal government and operated by or leased to the City; and, be it
+Further Resolved, That this resolution shall not apply to property owned by the federal government and operated by or leased to the City, notwithstanding any other provision of this resolution; and be it

 Further Resolved, That this resolution shall not be construed as restricting or interfering with the execution of court orders or judicial warrants, or the enforcement of criminal law, nor as limiting the rights of any person or entity under state or federal law.